vcerny01/mep/README.md

 `;; %e% 2021-6-25 / 12:00 / Meeting with John Doe / 3 Abbey Road / Bring the papers ;;`

-Every "event expression" starts and ends with two semicolons (`;;`).
+Every expression starts and ends with two semicolons (`;;`).
 Parameters are separated by a slash (`/`).

-Events can be inserted anywhere in a text file
+Events can be anywhere in a text file.

-Whitespace is insignificant both between event parameters and outside the expression.
+Whitespace is insignificant both between parameters and outside the expression.
 For example, you can write:

 ```markdown
 ;; %e%